P. J. Fleck: Assistant coaching career

 Fleck began his coaching career in 2006 as an offensive graduate assistant at Ohio State University at the invitation of head coach Jim Tressel.
 He worked directly with the Buckeyes tight ends and assisted with the special teams.
-Northern Illinois running back coach Thomas Hammock and defensive ends coach Mike Sabock, a lifelong friend and collegiate teammate of Tressel, helped Fleck land the Ohio State job.
+Northern Illinois running backs coach Thomas Hammock and defensive ends coach Mike Sabock, a lifelong friend and collegiate teammate of Tressel, helped Fleck land the Ohio State job.
 Fleck spent one year with the Buckeyes, who were ranked No. 1 in the country most of the season.
 The team earned the 2006 Big Ten Championship and appeared in the 2007 BCS National Championship Game, where they lost to Florida and finished the season ranked No. 2 in the nation.

 In 2007, Fleck was hired by Northern Illinois head coach Joe Novak as wide receivers coach, replacing Carnelius Cruz.
 Novak had stated several years prior that he hoped to one day hire Fleck as a coach.
 Following Novak's retirement in 2008, Fleck was one of two NIU assistants to be retained by incoming head coach Jerry Kill, and also added the title of recruiting coordinator.

 In 2010, Fleck was hired by Rutgers University as the wide receivers coach under head coach Greg Schiano.

 On February 2, 2012, he was hired as the offensive coordinator at Northern Illinois University.
 Coach Dave Doeren said the following about Fleck's hiring, "We spoke at length about why this is the right place for him.
 It was very evident to me that he bleeds NIU, and he would have tremendous pride and passion working not just for me, but for the university to help continue what we started last year, and really what he started here as a player.
 His recruiting abilities and passing game expertise, working alongside Coach Carey as our run game coordinator, will be a great combination for our offense."
 Just one day later, on February 3, 2012, Fleck abruptly resigned the Northern Illinois position to accept a position as wide receivers coach with the Tampa Bay Buccaneers of the NFL.
 The move reunited him with Schiano, who had recently left Rutgers for the Buccaneers head coaching job.

 During his time with the Buccaneers, Fleck was known to wear cleats during practice, often running routes and simulating defenses with the receivers.